• NPR

 Chapin's work has been recognized with the journalism industry's highest honors including a 2005 George Foster Peabody Award for coverage of Hurricane Katrina, a 2005 Alfred I. DuPont Columbia University Award for CNN's coverage of tsunami disaster in South Asia, and a 1997 Cable ACE award for extended breaking news coverage of Rwanda and Zaire.

 Chapin contributed to Covering Catastrophe (Bonus Books, 2002), a book recounting the events of 9/11 in an oral history format.
-She is a member of the Council on Foreign Relations sits on the board of The Masters School.
+She is a member of the Council on Foreign Relations and former Chair of the Board of Trustees at The Masters School.

 She holds a Bachelor of Science in journalism from Northwestern University's Medill School of Journalism.